KanayaPatel/Valuation-Project/README.md

 - [Pandas](https://pandas.pydata.org/) – data manipulation
 - [Matplotlib](https://matplotlib.org/) – visualization
 - [Prophet](https://facebook.github.io/prophet/) – forecasting
+- Some helper functions and code snippets were suggested by ChatGPT (OpenAI)

 ## 🚧 Future Improvements
 - [ ] Add the ability to save estimates for future use.
 - [ ] Implement login (Username and Password)
 - [ ] Implement the ability to use non-Ticker Symbol using companies (such as Samsung)
 - [ ] Include a spot to display the error in the estimates.

+## 📜 License
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.